jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 =================

-If you are using the default configuration where ``configurable-http-proxy`` is managed by JupyterHub, your users will see service disruption during the upgrade process.
+If you are using the default configuration where ``configurable-http-proxy`` is managed by JupyterHub, your users will experience service disruption during the upgrade process.
 You should notify them, and pick a time to do the upgrade where they will be least disrupted.